aldrinmathew/codecraft/README.md

 ![](resources/images/raster/logo.png)

-Welcome to **typecaster**, a simple code editor that helps you to focus on lines that matter.
+Welcome to **codecraft**, a simple code editor that helps you to focus on lines that matter.

 > **This project runs entirely on donations.
 Consider a donation if this project proves to be useful to you.**